-With the obsessive focus on coordinating colors, finding the perfect dress and tactfully finalizing the wedding party and guest list, the sacred vows that couples exchange during the marriage ceremony often falls down the list of priorities.
+With the obsessive focus on coordinating colors, finding the perfect dress, and tactfully finalizing the wedding party and guest list, the sacred vows that couples exchange during the marriage ceremony often fall down the list of priorities.

 Although personalizing vows is becoming increasingly important to couples, few allot a significant amount of time to considering the true meaning of the promises they will pledge at the altar.
 The oath is more than just a ceremonial swapping of words.
 It is a sacred, permanent oath, and it serves as the foundation of the marriage.